Log Swiftlet

 - Set the

-logfile-info,logfile-warning, andlogfile-errorattributes to the desired absolute or relative paths. - Ensure the specified directories are writable by the router process.
+logfile-info,logfile-warning, andlogfile-errorproperties to absolute paths in the desired directory. - Ensure the directory exists and is writable by the SwiftMQ process.

-- Restart the router for changes to take effect.
+- Restart the router or reload the configuration for changes to take effect.

 <swiftlet name="sys$log" logfile-info="/var/log/swiftmq/info.log" logfile-warning="/var/log/swiftmq/warning.log" logfile-error="/var/log/swiftmq/error.log"/>